 There are 2 departments at the State of Colorado government that are involved in the application process.

-It starts with the Colorado Department of Healthcare Policy & Financing and then ends with an on-site survey by the Colorado Department of Public Health & Environment.
+It starts with the Colorado Department of Healthcare Policy & Financing (if applying for Medicaid) and then ends with an on-site survey by the Colorado Department of Public Health & Environment.

 Here we'll take a brief look at the important steps in the home care licensure process.